avlpetrov/openweather_task/README.rst

 ================
 | Simple CRUDL API for interacting with users and their items.
 | User credentials/tokens stored and transferred unencrypted for the sake of simplicity.
+| Made for OpenWeather company as a test assignment.

 API
 ----------